NorthernTempest/wandering_bastion/docs/campaign/cracked-facade/rule/character-creation.md

 These rules are heavily inspired by [Tales of the Valiant Alpha Release by Kobold Press](https://koboldpress.com/kpstore/product/tales-of-the-valiant-alpha-release-pdf/).

-Normally, you should refer to your race as <Heritage\> <Lineage\>.
-Eg. City Elf, Grove Tiefling, or Nomad Halfling.
+Normally, you should refer to your race as <Heritage\> <Lineage\>. e.g., City Elf, Grove Tiefling, or Nomad Halfling.

 ### Background